-Titirangi Reserve (Kaiti Hill): Panoramic Views and Nature in Gisborne
+Explore Titirangi Reserve (Kaiti Hill): Stunning Panoramic Views and Natural Beauty in Gisborne

-• Kaiti Hill offers stunning panoramic views of Gisborne and Poverty Bay, perfect for photography and scenic enjoyment.
+• Kaiti Hill provides stunning panoramic views of Gisborne and Poverty Bay, ideal for photography and soaking in the scenery.

-• The reserve features well-maintained walking and biking trails through diverse native bush, catering to all fitness levels.
+• The reserve boasts well-maintained walking trails through lush native bush, suitable for various fitness levels and outdoor enthusiasts.

-• Significant historical sites, including the Cook Monument, highlight the area's cultural heritage and connection to Māori history.
+• Key historical landmarks, such as the Cook Monument, reflect the area’s deep cultural ties and Māori heritage.

-• The best visiting times are during summer months for blooming flora and during early mornings or late afternoons for wildlife and sunset views.
+• Visit during early mornings or late afternoons for cooler temperatures, vibrant wildlife sightings, and breathtaking sunset vistas.

 Location and Geography